Jet Lag: The Game: Season 15: Tag Eur It: All Stars

-Chase and Khare won the season by getting to their destination at the Gornergrat Observatory outside Zermatt, Switzerland.
+Adam Chase and Michelle Khare won season 15 by reaching their destination at the Gornergrat Observatory in Zermatt.

 Season 15 premiered on September 17, 2025.
-Once again starting in Charleville-Mézières, the season features Denby, Chase, and Doyle repeating the "Tag" format from prior seasons, each teaming up with one of the three guest competitors who have won previously.
-The pairs are Toby Hendy with Denby, aiming for Jersey; Michelle Khare with Chase, aiming for Zermatt, Switzerland; and Brian McManus with Doyle, aiming for Borkum, Germany.
-Unlike prior seasons, chaser pairs are free to move and act separately from their fellow chaser pair; the pair that tags the runners first becomes the next turn's runners.
+Once again starting in Charleville-Mézières, the season features Denby, Chase, and Doyle repeating the "Tag" format, each teaming with a previous guest winner: Toby Hendy with Denby, Michelle Khare with Chase, and Brian McManus with Doyle.
+The pairs aimed for Jersey, Zermatt, and Borkum, respectively.
+Unlike prior seasons, chaser pairs can move independently; the pair that tags the runners first becomes the next runners.